janbodnar/Python-Skolenie/test.md

 # filter even vals using list comprehension
 vals = [3, 4, 2, 1, 9, 11, 10, 8, 7, 6, 3]

+# using a list comprehension, generate a list of random values
+# between 1 ..
+100.

 # calculate sum
 data = "1;2;3;4;5;6,7;8;9;10"